damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ### Preprocessors

-The **preprocessors** are made for speed up our development process too.
+The **preprocessors** are made to speed up our development process too.
 They simplify the way we code, and then compile their own files into standard ones.
 Examples: [Sass] and [Stylus] for CSS, [CoffeeScript] for JavaScript.

 Again, just to give you a picture, check a CSS code block written in CSS directly, and the other written in Sass:

 CSS: